-We are looking for a Residential Worker to join our team
+We are looking for a Residential Worker to join our new team

-A fantastic opportunity has arisen to work in a Children's Home provision based in Tamworth.
-The Alders is a large residential home which will provide short to medium term residential support for up to 4 young people aged 11 – 18 years old.
+A fantastic opportunity has arisen to work in a brand-new Children’s Home provision in Stafford.
+The Firs is a small residential home which will provide medium to long term residential support for up to 3 young people aged 11 – 18 years old.
 It will be a family centred environment that supports, nurtures and cares for young people giving them opportunities to learn, progress and explore new activities and ventures.

 We need a committed, vibrant, and highly motivated Residential Worker to support young people in all areas of their lives.
 The role can be both challenging and rewarding and will require a high level of resilience and flexibility to be able to respond to the needs of the service.